Turkish Interior Design Style - - Key Elements and Inspiration

 Mount a grouping of hand-painted Turkish ceramic tiles above a mantel, in the entryway, or as a kitchen backsplash.
 Opt for motifs in blue and white or lush jewel tones, arranging them in a grid for a classic look or a freestyle pattern for something more bohemian.
 These tiles transform plain walls into vibrant focal points.

-Transform an empty corner or window bay into a lounging nook using layered cushions, throws, and a small side table.
-Turkish interiors often celebrate intimate spots for sipping tea or reading.
-Use textiles with playful tassels or fringe, and add lanterns or pendant lighting overhead.
-These alcoves offer a practical retreat and visual charm.
+Empty corners or window bays can be transformed into a lounging nook with layered pillows, throws and a side table.
+Turkish homes often have cozy nooks for tea or reading.
+Use textiles with tassels or fringe and hang lanterns or pendant lights over the seating area.
+They provide a practical retreat for the feline as well as visual charm.

 Introduce greenery in hand-painted ceramic pots to freshen up ornate interiors.
 Turkish spaces often balance pattern and craftsmanship with natural elements like potted palms or cascading vines.
 Place plants in living areas, near windows, or on patterned stands for contrast.
 Leafy greens soften detailed design and add calmness to energetic rooms.